mohamedELBAHA/Semantic-Segmentation-with-Transformer/README.md

 ### Context:
 The rapid development of non-invasive medical imaging technologies has opened new horizons in the study of anatomy.
-The segmentation of 3D images by magnetic resonance imaging (MRI) has become a a crucial step for many applications: computer-aided diagnosis, surgical planning, image-guided interventions, extraction of quantitative indices...
+The segmentation of 3D images by magnetic resonance imaging (MRI) has become a crucial step for many applications: computer-aided diagnosis, surgical planning, image-guided interventions, extraction of quantitative indices...
 However, the analysis of complex and heterogeneous imaging data sets is tedious for radiologists, clinicians and researchers.
-Moreover, the techniques developed to date are not entirely robust to low contrast fully robust to low contrast, anatomical variability and noise intrinsic to medical images. medical images.
+Moreover, the techniques developed to date are not fully robust to low contrast, anatomical variability and intrinsic noise in medical images.
 Although time consuming and subject to significant intra/inter-expert variability, segmentation of anatomical structures is still largely performed manually, slice by slice.
 Methodological developments allowing an automated and precise delimitation of structures of interest in medical imaging are required, in particular for the segmentation of abdominal organs (liver, kidneys, spleen, pancreas...).